eliasdjacob/eliasdjacob/README.md

-## Hi there 👋 My name is Elias Jacob
+## Hi there! 👋 My name is Elias Jacob

 - 🔭 I’m currently working on my degree in Software Development, UTN.
 - 🌱 I’m currently learning Java, Python and Javascript.